St. Joseph Notre Dame High School

-St. Joseph Notre Dame High School (SJND) is an Independent High School in Alameda, California, United States.
+St. Joseph Notre Dame High School (SJND) is an independent Catholic high school in Alameda, California, United States.

 History

 On March 27, 1881, at the invitation of Father William Gleeson, pastor of St. Anthony Church in Brooklyn, (East Oakland), Sister Marie de Sacre Coeur and the Sisters of Notre Dame de Namur founded an academy for girls, grades one through twelve, on a plot of land on the corner of Chestnut Street and San Jose Avenue in Alameda.
 Notre Dame Academy educated the young women of Alameda in grades one through twelve.

 St. Joseph's was, at that time a "mission" church of St. Anthony's.
 In 1885, Saint Joseph's Parish was established, with Father Michael McNaboe as first pastor.
 In 1887 Fr.
 McNaboe requested the Sisters of Notre Dame de Namur to staff a boys elementary school.

 In 1916 Father James Bernard Praught opened Saint Joseph Elementary School for the boys and girls of the parish.
-In 1922 a new co-ed grammar school was donated to the parish by Theresa Ettinger in memory of her husband, the late Victor Ettinger.
-When St. Joseph Elementary Grammar School was built, the original school buildings became part of the girls high school, the Academy was renamed Notre Dame High School, a combined boarding and day school.
-In 1960, Monsignor Alvin P. Wagner demolished the antiquated girls high school and built a new Saint Joseph's Notre Dame High School for girls.
+In 1922, a new co-ed grammar school was donated to the parish by Theresa Ettinger in memory of her husband, the late Victor Ettinger.
+When St. Joseph Elementary Grammar School was built, the original school buildings became part of the girls' high school, the Academy was renamed Notre Dame High School, a combined boarding and day school.
+In 1960, Monsignor Alvin P. Wagner demolished the antiquated girl's high school and built a new Saint Joseph's Notre Dame High School for girls.
 He erected the Gymnasium/Auditorium in 1964.
 The Sisters of Notre Dame de Namur stayed with the elementary and high schools until 1990.

-Saint Joseph's Boys High School was founded in 1935 by Father Praught and Father Joseph Tetzlaff, provincial of the Brothers of Mary (Marianists) on the same city block as Saint Joseph's Church, Saint Joseph's Elementary School and Notre Dame Girls High School.
+Saint Joseph's Boys High School was founded in 1935 by Father Praught and Father Joseph Tetzlaff, provincial of the Brothers of Mary (Marianists) on the same city block as Saint Joseph's Church, Saint Joseph's Elementary School, and Notre Dame Girls High School.
 The Brothers of Mary (Marianists) departed in 1970.

-In 1972, Pope Paul VI honored Monsignor Wagner and the people of the parish by making the church a minor basilica, renamed Saint Joseph Basilica.

-In 1983, Msgr.
-Wagner retired.
-Oakland Bishop John Stephen Cummins plans were set in motion to no longer staff the parish with diocesan priests.
-Cummins invited the Fathers of the Congregation of the Sacred Heart.
-The new pastor, Father Patrick A. Goodwin, SSCC decided to consolidate the two schools.
+Oakland Bishop John Stephen Cummins later invited the Congregation of the Sacred Hearts of Jesus and Mary.
+The new pastor, Patrick A. Goodwin, SSCC, decided to consolidate the two schools.
 These plans were completed in 1985 with the consolidation of the two single-sex schools into the coeducational St. Joseph Notre Dame High School.
-In 2007, the Congregation of the Sacred Hearts of Jesus and Mary decided to leave Saint Joseph's Community.
-Oakland Bishop Allen Vigneron returned the parish to the diocesan priests.
-Pastor (2008–2013) Father Fred Riccio.
-Archbishop Alexander Joseph Brunett, apostolic administrator of the Diocese of Oakland named Rev. George Alengadan, pastor of St. Joseph Basilica, Alameda, June 1, 2013.
+In 2007, the Congregation of the Sacred Hearts of Jesus and Mary decided to depart.
+Bishop Allen Vigneron returned the parish to the diocesan priests.